Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 London Sharad Utsav

-Sharad Utsav provides a place of worship.
-‘Bengali folk Patachitra painting’ is promoted by them.
+Sharad Utsav provides a place of worship and promotes ‘Bengali folk Patachitra painting’.
 “Sharad Utsav” means the festival of Autumn.
-London Sharad celebrates Durga Puja for four days at Ealing Town Hall.
+London Sharad celebrates

 Read Best Durga Puja in Switzerland

-South London Durga Puja is very soon celebrating the golden jubilee (50 years), the oldest puja in South London.
-This committee is a non-profit organisation that has done many charitable programmes worldwide.
-The organisation also conducts kali puja.
+South London Durga Puja, the oldest puja (50 years+).
+This committee is a non-profit organisation that has conducted many charitable programmes worldwide, including Kali Puja.

 South London Durga Puja UK